Skip Navigation

 Partners for Climate Protection Program

 We are proud members of the Partners for Climate Protection (PCP) Program (external link).
 The PCP Program is a national network of over 500 municipalities who are taking action against climate change to reduce local greenhouse gas emissions.
-As a region, our climate change protection efforts work towards the milestones shown in the visual below.
-We are proud to have accomplished milestones 1, 2 and 3 and are now working through implementation, progress and reporting results (Milestones 4 and 5).
+As a region, our Corporate climate change protection efforts work towards the milestones shown in the visual below.
+We are proud to have accomplished milestones 1, 2 and 3 and are anticipating to achieve Milestones 4 and 5 in 2025.

 The Partners for Climate Change Protection (PCP) Milestones